ScottyGB/group3/1_user_and_competitor_research/user-research.md

 ---

 ## Profiles
+#### Profile 1:

-- Name
+- Name: Lela

-- Age
+- Age: 20

+- Occupation: Full time Psychology student

+- Description or quote: Enjoys finding new music and going out to restaurants with friends and having a few drinks on the side.

+- Likes: Music, fashion, food, dogs, nights out, art

+- Dislikes: Posh clubs/bar, sports

+- Needs and goals: To meet new people and to expand my palette

+#### Profile 2:

-- Occupation
+- Name: Sam

-- Description or quote

-- Likes
+- Age: 21

-- Dislikes
+- Occupation: Degree Apprentice

+- Description or quote: Enjoys going to the pub with friends, especially to watch the football and have a beer.

+- Likes: Football, drinking, cars, films, friends, bars and pubs, skiing.

+- Dislikes: nightclubs, art galleries, museums and reading.

-- Needs and goals
+- Needs and goals: A fun and sociable weekend after a long week at work.
 ---

 <!--This can be deleted prior to submission -->